scottjg/rails/guides/source/migrations.md

 undefined method `fuzz' for #<Product:0x000001049b14a0>
 ```

 A fix for this is to create a local model within the migration.
-This keeps Rails
+This keeps
-from running the validations, so that the migrations run to completion.
+Rails from running the validations, so that the migrations run to completion.

-When using a faux model, it's a good idea to call
+When using a local model, it's a good idea to call
 `Product.reset_column_information` to refresh the `ActiveRecord` cache for the
 `Product` model prior to updating data in the database.